pmbmc/ifdocs/docs/quickstart.md

 ##### Connection Profile: Used for authenticating with ADF
     Add a new connection profile and input the required fields.
-    Note: The connection profile details will be encrypted after entry.
+    Note: The client secret details will be encrypted after entry.

 ![connectionprofile](./images/adfconnprof.png)